 Hiking the Red Valley and Rose Valley in Cappadocia is a must thing to do for all nature and adventure lovers.

-The largest canyon in Cappadocia, the Ihlara Valley is a favourite tour to take in the region.
+The largest canyon in Cappadocia, the Ihlara Valley is a favorite tour to take in the region.
 You can trek throughout the valley, visit Belisirma village built on its slopes, and explore its fascinating cave churches and dwellings.
 At the end of most tours to the Ihlara Valley is Selime monastery.

 Where to stay near Selime monastery

 The best towns to stay in Cappadocia are Goreme and Uchisar, but if you feel like staying in a larger city, the closest to Selime monastery is Aksaray, some 28 km away.
+There are plenty of great hotels in Cappadocia, and most likely, from any of them, you will need a driver/car to reach the monastery.